 Posted on August 03 2018

-Dan and Georgie had an unforgettable Silverstick adventure exploring the Vallée Blanche, an unmarked run in the heart of a great panorama of high mountains in Chamonix.
+Dan and Georgie tilted their wings to the Vallée Blanche, an off piste ski route in the high mountains of Chamonix.

 "The Vallée Blanche is 22km of some of the finest glacial skiing in the French alps.
 A full on adventure.
 Starting from the Aiguille du Midi at 3800m, it takes you down the Mer du Glace to the historic train station at Montenvers.
 The rack and pinion train brings people up from Chamonix to the ice caves at the snout of the glacier.